yaybu/yaybu/sphinx/tutorial.rst

 We just created a new list called modules.
 By default it will be empty.
 We'll be appending to it in `mybox.yay` later.
 We then append to resources using a foreach.
-Every item in the modules list will add a new :py:class:`yaybu.resources.system.Execute` resource to resources.
+Every item in the modules list will add a new :py:class:`yaybu.resources.execute.Execute` resource to resources.

 We provide 3 attributes for our Execute resource.
-Everything has to have a unique :py:meth:`yaybu.resources.system.Execute.name`, and Execute has to have a :py:meth:`yaybu.resources.system.Execute.command` to execute.
-We can also specify a :py:meth:`yaybu.resources.system.Execute.creates` attribute.
+Everything has to have a unique :py:meth:`yaybu.resources.execute.Execute.name`, and Execute has to have a :py:meth:`yaybu.resources.execute.Execute.command` to execute.
+We can also specify a :py:meth:`yaybu.resources.execute.Execute.creates` attribute.
 This is a way of making sure our command is only executed once.

 Lets use our recipe in `mybox.yay`::